scape1989/MWP-Automatic-Solver/README.md

 ---

 This repo is the home to an automatic solver for math word problems using the 2017 Transformer model.
 This research was conducted at the University of Colorado Colorado Springs by Kaden Griffith and Jugal Kalita over the Summer in 2019.
-This research was a part of an undergratuate program through the National Science Foundation.
+This research was a part of an undergraduate program through the National Science Foundation.
 This Transformer arrangement translates a word problem into a useable expression.
 We did not provide comprehensive code to solve the output, but you can use our _EquationConverter_ class to solve infix expressions via the sympy package.
+Our best model surpassed state-of-the-art, receiving an average of 86.7% accuracy among all test sets.

 ## Quickstart Guide

 ---

 This quickstart is aimed to help you create your very own question to equation translator!
-Our configuration shown here is the model which perfomed the best among our tests.
-The translations are very basic, so don't expect this to finish your calculus homework.
+Our configuration shown here is the model which performed the best among our tests.
+The translations are simple, so don't expect this to finish your calculus homework.

 #### Step 1

 ---

-For consistency, a ready-to-use Docker image is contained in this repo.
+For consistency, we provide a ready-to-use Docker image in this repo.
 To download all necessary packages and a version of TensorFlow that uses GPU configurations, follow this step.
 If you do not have Docker installed, you're going to want to install that before proceeding here.

 Build the Docker image by: